chaos4ever/chaos/README.md

 - Ruby (either [MRI](http://www.ruby-lang.org/) or [JRuby](http://www.jruby.org) should do).
 If you are using OS X, this is already included with the OS.

 ### Compiling:

+    hdiutil attach -mountpoint /Volumes/chaos floppy.img # Or equivalent if not OS X.
     rake
     rake install